But that’s not what he finds when he looks outside.

 “Bacon always smells so good!” he enthused.
 “Are you making waffles?
 From scratch?”

-“Yes, and yes if you count my adding oil, eggs, and milk to boxed pancake and waffle mix as making it from scratch.”
+“Yes.
+Well, that’s a yes if you consider that I added oil, eggs, and milk to boxed pancake and waffle mix as making it from scratch.”

 “Sounds about right to me,” he said with a grin.
 “Can I help?”